 Ugandans invent 'smart jacket' to diagnose pneumonia

-The idea came to Olivia Koburongo, 26, after her grandmother fell ill, and was moved from hospital to hospital before being properly diagnosed with pneumonia Telecommunications engineer Olivia Koburongo fits a child with the mama-ope kit at the Makerere University of Public Health in Kampala on January 16, 2017.
-A team of Ugandan engineers has invented a "smart jacket" that diagnoses pneumonia faster than a doctor, offering hope against a disease which kills more children worldwide than any other.
+Telecommunications engineer Olivia Koburongo holds a baby in front of pneumonia-diagnosing "smart jacket" at the Makerere University of Public Health in Kampala on January 16, 2017.
+AFP / ISAAC KASAMANI Kampala: A team of Ugandan engineers has invented a "smart jacket" that diagnoses pneumonia faster than a doctor, offering hope against a disease which kills more children worldwide than any other.

 |Title